 Whether you’re thru-hiking across the country or heading out on a quick weekend jaunt, trekking poles can add a lot of stability and comfort to your hike.
 Trekking poles shouldn’t be considered essential, but many hikers and backpackers love them for a variety of reasons.

-In this article we’ll break down everything you need to know about hiking with poles and what you should consider before buying a pair of your own.
-If you’re looking for our favorites, check out our Best Trekking Poles list.
+In this article, we’ll break down everything you need to know about hiking with poles and what you should consider before buying a pair of your own.
+If you’re looking for our favorites, check out our list of the best trekking poles.

 Trekking poles take stress off your joints – The biggest advantage of hiking with trekking poles is that they absorb some of the shock your joints take when you step – especially on ascents and descents.
-Have you ever felt pain in your knees while hiking a steep downhill trail?
-Try using trekking poles to take some of the pressure off of your knees and relieve pain.
+Have you ever felt knee pain while hiking a steep downhill trail?
+Try using trekking poles to relieve some pressure from your knees and relieve pain.

 Give your arms something to do! – Every day is leg day on hiking trails.
-Unless your hike includes boulder scrambles or bushwhacking, you may not be engaging your arms much at all.
-Trekking poles give your arms some exercise and can help to keep your hands from swelling while you’re gaining elevation.
-Dangling your arms at your sides while you ascend can lead to poor circulation which can cause your fingers, hands, and wrists to swell up.
-Keeping your arms elevated, combined with the pumping action used with trekking poles, promotes better circulation and can prevent swelling.
+Unless your hike includes boulder scrambles or bushwhacking, you may not engage your arms much.
+Trekking poles exercise your arms and pectorals and help keep your hands from swelling while you gain elevation.
+Dangling your arms at your sides while you ascend can lead to poor circulation, which can cause your fingers, hands, and wrists to swell.
+Keeping your arms elevated and the pumping action used with trekking poles promotes better circulation and can prevent swelling.

 Maintaining balance – You know what’s better than two legs?
 Four legs.
-Trekking poles act as another set of limbs to give you more stability when tackling tricky terrain.
-Poles can help you keep your balance when crossing swiftly moving water, traversing snowfields and ice patches, trekking along narrow ridgelines, and when going up or down hill on loose ground like sand or scree.
-We have also on more than one occasion used trekking poles to remain upright while battling high winds.
+Trekking poles are another set of limbs that give you more stability when tackling tricky terrain. .
+The weight of your pack can make you prone to toppling over.
+Trekking poles help you stay upright and balanced, especially with a fully loaded pack at the start of a hike or after a resupply.
+Poles also help you keep your balance when crossing swiftly moving water, traversing snowfields and ice patches, trekking along narrow ridgelines, and when going up or downhill on loose ground like sand or scree.
+We have also, on more than one occasion, used trekking poles to remain upright while battling high winds.

-Trekking poles can help you maintain a good pace – Using trekking poles can get you walking in a smooth rhythm – foot, pole, foot, pole – and can help you sustain a good hiking pace for longer periods of time.
-We’ve noticed that we tend to hike a little faster when using trekking poles and the repetitive motion can be somewhat meditative while we hike.
+Trekking poles can help you maintain a good posture and pace – Using trekking poles can get you walking in a smooth rhythm – foot, pole, foot, pole – and can help you sustain a good hiking pace for longer periods of time.
+We’ve noticed that we tend to hike a little faster when using trekking poles, and the repetitive motion can be somewhat meditative while we hike.
+We also noticed that we tend to have a more upright posture rather than being bent over by the added weight of a pack.

 Poles can be used to test ice strength and water depth – It can be hard to determine how deep a water crossing is or how thick the ice on a frozen stream is.
 Trekking poles can take the guesswork out of it and help you cross hazards safely.

-Leave the tent poles at home – We love multipurpose items – some ultralight tents ditch the tent poles and use trekking poles to hold the structure instead.
-Some of our favorite trekking pole tents are the ZPacks Duplex and Triplex, the Hyperlite Mountain Gear Ultamid 2, and the Tarptent Stratospire 2.
+Leave the tent poles at home – We love multipurpose items.
+Some ultralight tents ditch the tent poles and use trekking poles to hold the structure instead.
+If you want to learn more, we have you covered with our lists of the best backpacking tents and best ultralight tents.

-Trekking poles can be cumbersome – For us, the biggest drawback to trekking poles is that they can be limiting in some situations.
-On trails where you need to do hand-over-hand climbing or you have to use rope assists, it can be annoying to have to stash your trek poles on your pack, and then get them back out, and then stash them, and then get them back out.
+Trekking poles can be cumbersome – The biggest drawback of trekking poles is that they can be limiting in some situations.
+Some trails require hand-over-hand climbing or rope assists.
+It’s annoying to have to stash your trek poles on your pack, and then get them back out, and then stash them, and then get them back out.
 Likewise, if you like to take a lot of photos like we do, trekking poles tie up your hands and can get in the way when you need to grab a quick shot.

 Weight – Some people like to use their poles only on uphill and downhill stretches of trail.
-This means that the poles are stashed on their packs in the meantime, which of course is extra carried weight.
+This might not sound like a lot of extra weight to periodically carry, but all those one or two-pound items add up!

 You may be using more energy – It’s generally accepted that pumping your arms with trekking poles expends more energy than walking without poles.
-There haven’t been many studies on this and some people disagree.
-Our feeling is that a little extra workout for our arms isn’t necessarily a bad thing, and if the stress-reducing benefits of trekking poles are a good fit for you, then the extra expended energy is likely totally worth it.
+There haven’t been many studies on this, and some people disagree.
+We feel that a little extra workout for our arms isn’t necessarily bad.
+If the stress-reducing benefits of trekking poles are a good fit for you, then the extra expended energy is likely totally worth it.

-Not always LNT friendly – The carbide tips on many trekking poles dig into rock, which will often leave unsightly scratches, gouges, and chips in rock formations on the trail.
+Not always LNT-friendly – The carbide tips on many trekking poles dig into rock, often leaving scratches, gouges, and chips in rock formations on the trail.
 This can be off-putting to some, especially when traveling over old and pretty granite formations.

 Which Poles Are Right For You?

-There are so many trekking pole options out there and the subtle differences can be hard to distinguish when you’re first starting out.
+There are many trekking pole options, and the subtle differences can be hard to distinguish when you begin shopping for a set of trekking poles.
 Here are some things to consider when making your choice.

 Pole Material

-Carbon Fiber – Carbon fiber is a lightweight yet durable fiber reinforced plastic.
-Carbon fiber poles are a popular choice among lightweight backpackers and folks who keep their poles stashed until they encounter trickier terrain.
+Carbon Fiber – Carbon fiber is a lightweight yet durable fiber-reinforced plastic.
+Carbon fiber poles are popular among lightweight backpackers and folks who keep their poles stashed until they encounter trickier terrain.
 While carbon fiber is very strong, it’s less durable than aluminum.
-If you’re the type of hiker who relies on poles a lot to keep your balance, carbon poles may not be for you.
-If a carbon fiber pole fails, it will snap.
-This leaves very little room for regaining balance if one of your poles should fail.
+If you’re the type of hiker who relies on poles to keep your balance, carbon poles may not be for you.
+If a carbon fiber pole fails, it will snap, and you might be going down.
 Because carbon fiber is ultralight and requires a more involved process to manufacture, it is considerably more expensive than aluminum.
-Our favorite carbon fiber trekking pole set is the Gossamer Gear LT5.

-Aluminum – Aluminum is a super durable and decently lightweight metal that can withstand a lot of abuse.
-We like aluminum poles because they are reliable and tend to be a lot more affordable than carbon fiber poles.
-In the rare case of an aluminum pole failing, it will usually bend rather than snapping.
+Aluminum – Aluminum is a durable and decently lightweight metal that withstands heavy wear and tear.
+We like aluminum poles because they are reliable and much more affordable than carbon fiber poles.
+In the rare case of an aluminum pole failing, it will usually bend rather than snap.
 That means it can be much easier to regain balance before falling if the pole should give out.
 Aluminum is slightly heavier than carbon fiber.
-If you keep your poles stashed most of the time while you’re hiking they may not be your top pick.
-Our favorite aluminum poles are the Black Diamond Trail Ergo Cork Trekking Poles.
+If you keep your poles stashed most of the time while you’re hiking, they may not be your top pick.

 Grip Material

 Cork – We think cork is the best material for pole grips.
-It’s comfortable, durable, and porous so it can wick away sweat from your hands and prevent blisters.
-The only real drawback to cork is that it tends to be more expensive than other grip materials.
-One of our favorite cork-handle trekking poles sets are the Black Diamond Alpine Carbon Cork Trekking Poles.
+It’s comfortable, durable, and porous, so it can wick away sweat from your hands and prevent blisters.
+One drawback to cork is that it tends to be more expensive than other grip materials.
+Another is that because it is a porous and natural material, we’ve had an instance where some desperate critter chowed down on them in the midnight hours.

 Rubber – Rubber grips are very durable and generally affordable, but they tend to be the least comfortable.
-They can be hard to grip if your hands get sweaty and they are more likely to cause blisters on your hands.
-We tend not to recommend rubber-gripped trekking poles.
+They can be hard to grip if your hands get sweaty, and they are more likely to cause blisters.
+For these reasons, we don’t recommend rubber-gripped trekking poles.

 Pole Design

-Telescoping – Telescoping poles have the most adjustability making them good for those who like to adjust the height of their trekking poles depending on the terrain.
-This is also useful if you plan to use your trekking poles as your tent poles.
-Telescoping poles tend to weigh a little bit more than trifold and fixed poles due to the extra length allowance.
+Telescoping – Telescoping poles have the most adjustability, making them good for those who like to adjust the height of their trekking poles depending on the terrain.
+This is also useful if you plan to use your trekking poles as tent poles.
+Due to the extra length allowance, telescoping poles tend to weigh slightly more than trifold and fixed poles.
 This is the most common pole design.

-Trifold – Trifolding trekking poles are generally the lightest and most compact design.
-They have three pieces that are held together by an internal tension cord and held in place by a push button locking mechanism.
-Trifolding poles are great for those who do a lot of airline travel, because they usually fold down small enough to fit in small luggage.
+Trifold – Tri-folding trekking poles generally have the lightest and most compact design.
+They have three pieces held together by an internal tension cord and held in place by a push-button locking mechanism.
+Trifolding poles are great for those who do a lot of airline travel because they usually fold down small enough to fit in small luggage.
 We’ll talk a little more about airline travel with trekking poles later.
-Our favorite trifolding poles are the Leki Micro Vario Carbon Trekking Poles.

-Fixed – Fixed height trekking poles are not very common and we tend not to recommend them because they are hard to stow on your pack when they’re not in use.
+Fixed – Fixed-height trekking poles are uncommon, and we tend not to recommend them because they are hard to stow on your pack when they’re not in use.
 Fixed design is more typical of ski poles.
 We don’t recommend using ski poles for hiking because the two styles are held at different heights and have different shapes for their respective sports.

 Sizing